-One can delete single images individually or select some or all images as well as deleting an entire folder.
+One can delete single images individually or select some or all photos as well as deleting an entire folder.
 It also can be done using the smartphone while you connect it via Wi-Fi.

 The company has also updated its software with some cool new features.

 In Lens availability, the Pentax K1 disappoints us.
-There are a number of old Pentax K mount lens options in the market but modern full-frame lenses are lacking.
+There are several old Pentax K mount lens options in the market, but modern full-frame lenses are lacking.

 No more USB 3.0

-Absent USB 3.0 in the K-1, perhaps suggesting that the company feels it doesn’t see sufficient use to justify the cost.
+Absent USB 3.0 in the K-1, perhaps suggesting that the company feels it doesn’t see good use to justify the cost.

-The earlier K-3 and K-3 II sported USB 3.0 SuperSpeed data connectivity, the K-1 reverts back to the far more common but rather slower USB 2.0 High Speed.
+The earlier K-3 and K-3 II sported USB 3.0 SuperSpeed data connectivity, the K-1 reverts to the far more common but relatively slower USB 2.0 High Speed.
 If you prefer to swap your SD card to another device instead of transferring data through a cable, then you’ll not even notice the change.

 If you appreciated the higher transfer rates possible with the K-3 siblings, though, it might be time to invest in a fast card reader.

 At high ISO on the K-1 performs better than its peers, such as the Nikon D810, with results comparable to other DSLR and mirrorless cameras.

-It even outperforms the D810 in ISO that exceeds 6400 which is very impressive for a camera at this price range.
+It even outperforms the D810 in ISO that exceeds 6400, which is impressive for a camera at this price range.